 New Zealand sent missionaries to other countries, as well as receiving them.
 The Anglican diocese (region) of Waiapu, on the East Coast, voted at its first synod in 1859 to support overseas missions.
 Bishop Selwyn developed a mission to the islands of Melanesia.
 He travelled there in 1847 and brought back Melanesian boys for training in mission work at a station in Kohimārama (afterwards named Mission Bay).
 John Coleridge Patteson became missioner in Melanesia in 1855, and was killed by local people in Nukapu, Vanuatu, in 1871.

 John Patteson was an Anglican missionary who became the first Bishop of Melanesia.
 He travelled around the islands of the South Pacific, encouraging boys to train as missionaries at his college on Norfolk Island.
 In 1871 the bishop went ashore at Nukapu in Vanuatu and was killed by local people armed with bows and arrows.
 They may have mistaken him for a slave trader – a ‘blackbirder’ – who kidnapped locals to work on plantations in Australia and South America.
 A party of blackbirders had recently raided this island and killed five of its men.

 Wesleyan Methodists in New Zealand inherited responsibility for missions in Polynesia and, in 1855, in the Solomons.
-Local Presbyterians supported work in the New Hebrides (later Vanuatu).
-In 1886 Motueka-born Florence Young began the Queensland Kanak Mission (later the South Seas Evangelical Mission) in Australia, as a non-denominational mission to ‘blackbirded’ (kidnapped) Solomon Islands labourers in the sugar-cane plantations.
+Local Presbyterians supported work in the New Hebrides (now Vanuatu).
+In 1886 Motueka-born Florence Young began the Queensland Kanak Mission (later the South Seas Evangelical Mission) in Australia, as a non-denominational mission to ‘blackbirded’ (kidnapped) Solomon Islands labourers in sugar-cane plantations.